Junior SIPP investment ideas

 Our Wealth Shortlist features funds chosen by our analysts for their long-term potential.
 You can filter the list to find the right ones for you.

-Choose from one of six ready-made options.
-You’ll still need to regularly review the investments, but our team of experts will take care of the day-to-day investment decisions.
+Choose one of our ready-made portfolios.
+You’ll still need to regularly review the investments but fund managers will take care of the day-to-day investment decisions.

 If you’re not comfortable making your own investment decisions, a financial adviser could help.